danilo-delbusso/danilo.del-busso.com/content/blog/covid-app-shows-governemnt-dont-need-compromise/index.md

 ## Exposure Notifications

-Exposure Notifications are implemented at Google Play Services.
+Exposure Notifications are implemented at Google Play Services level`.
 This ensures the exchange of Bluetooth packets when the app isn't active.
 However, that app wakes up periodically to check the data it's received and potentially warn the user.
 For this Immuni uses WorkManager which, thanks to a local database, guarantees the correct execution of these periodic tasks.

 However, as one of the developers pointed out in an [AMAA on Reddit](https://www.reddit.com/r/italy/comments/h9c53o/siamo_bending_spoons_e_abbiamo_sviluppato_lapp/ "https://www.reddit.com/r/italy/comments/h9c53o/siamo_bending_spoons_e_abbiamo_sviluppato_lapp/") (in Italian):